swethareddy0/Inventory-Management-System/README.md

 This Inventory Management System allows you to seamlessly manage product data using a full stack MERN application.
 It demonstrates the power of MongoDB for data storage, Express.js for backend routing, React for a dynamic frontend, and Node.js for running the server.

 Feel free to modify and enhance this project to suit your needs.
 Happy coding!

----

-**Note:** For detailed setup instructions or troubleshooting, refer to the project's GitHub repository or documentation.

----

-If you have any questions or run into issues, don't hesitate to ask for further assistance.